 As you may have heard by now, eBay's banning 'Active Content' on their website.

-What you may not have known is that unless your listings are made up of only text, there is a chance that your store contains active content.
+What you may not have known is that unless your listings are made up of only text, there is a chance that your listings contain active content.

-You will need to make changes to your eBay store to fit within eBay's new guidelines.
-This applies to all stores that contain any active content.
+You will need to make changes to your eBay store to fit within eBay's new guidelines / policies.
+This applies to all stores and listings that contain any active content.